edking21/AngularAssetManager-GitHub-Demo/README.md

 Uses a reactive approach by issuing the Common Pattern with an Async Pipe to populate the main grid of assets.

+## Mean Stack

+* Uses the Mean Stack to allow CRUD access to a MongoDB Atlas server.
+  M - MongoDB
+  E - Express
+  A - Angular
+  N - Node

 ## Animations

 * Shows transition between any two states